History of the Atlanta Falcons: Super Bowl XXXIII

-1999–2000
+1999-2000

 After the adrenaline rush of the 1998 season, Atlanta football would cool down when RB Jamal Anderson endured an early season-ending torn ACL injury.
 The team tumbled to a 5–11 record in 1999, and an even worse 4–12 record in 2000.

-2000–06
+2000–06: Michael Vick era

 2001

-In the 2001 NFL Draft, the Falcons orchestrated a trade with the San Diego Chargers to attain the #1 overall draft pick with which they chose the electrifying sophomore quarterback Michael Vick out of Virginia Tech.
-The Chargers used the #5 pick to acquire RB LaDainian Tomlinson.
-The Falcons chose to keep veteran QB Chris Chandler as the starter to allow Vick some time to learn the system.
+In the 2001 NFL draft, the Falcons orchestrated a trade with the San Diego Chargers to attain the #1 overall draft pick with which they chose the electrifying sophomore quarterback Michael Vick out of Virginia Tech.
+The Chargers used the #5 pick to acquire running back LaDainian Tomlinson.
+The Falcons chose to keep veteran quarterback Chris Chandler as the starter to allow Vick some time to learn the system.
 The team finished the year with a 7–9 record and missed the playoffs.

 2002

 Starting this season, the Falcons became part of the NFC South division, after 30+ seasons in the geographically inaccurate NFC West.

 Vick became the full-time starting quarterback in 2002.
 That year, the Falcons recorded an NFL-best eight-game unbeaten streak (7–0–1).
-During the streak, they recorded huge victories over division rivals New Orleans, who started the year 6–1, and the Carolina Panthers (two shutout victories, 30–0 and 41–0).
+During the streak, they recorded huge victories over division rivals the New Orleans Saints, who started the year 6–1, and the Carolina Panthers (two shutout victories, 30–0 and 41–0).
 They also overcame a 17-point deficit in the fourth quarter to force a 34–34 tie with the Pittsburgh Steelers en route to a 9–6–1 record and a trip to the playoffs.
 Also during the season, Vick set records for both the most rushing yards in a game by a quarterback and longest run by a quarterback, showing that the skills he had shown in his college career at Virginia Tech were not a fake.
-They immediately scored a major upset on January 4, 2003 by becoming the first road team in NFL history to defeat the Green Bay Packers in a playoff game at Lambeau Field, winning 27–7.
-Their season would end the next week in Philadelphia as the Eagles won, 20–6.
+They immediately scored a major upset on January 4, 2003, by becoming the first road team in NFL history to defeat the Green Bay Packers in a playoff game at Lambeau Field, winning 27–7.
+Their season would end the next week in Philadelphia as the Philadelphia Eagles won, 20–6.

 2003

 As things were looking up, disaster struck swiftly in the next season.
-During the 2003 preseason against Baltimore, Vick broke his leg and was forced to miss the first twelve games of the season.
+During the 2003 preseason against the Baltimore Ravens, Vick broke his leg and was forced to miss the first twelve games of the season.
 Without him, the Falcons were crippled and they suffered through a 5–11 season, despite Vick going 3–1 as starter at the end of the season.
-With three games left in the season, coach Dan Reeves was fired and defensive coordinator Wade Phillips was named his replacement on an interim basis.
-The Falcons drafted Virginia Tech cornerback DeAngelo Hall with the eighth pick in the 2004 NFL Draft.
+With three games left in the season, head coach Dan Reeves was fired and defensive coordinator Wade Phillips was named his replacement on an interim basis.
+The Falcons drafted Virginia Tech cornerback DeAngelo Hall with the eighth pick in the 2004 NFL draft.

-In 2003, The Falcons unveiled a new logo and uniforms.
+In 2003, the Falcons unveiled new uniforms and their current logo.